Guide to credit cards

-- If you miss or make a late payment, you’ll be charged a fee.
+- If you miss or your payment doesn’t reach us on time, you’ll be charged a fee.

 - To help avoid late payment fees, you can pay a fixed amount or the minimum or full amount by Direct Debit each month.

-- It’s also important you keep within your credit limit to avoid incurring a charge.
+- It’s also important you keep within your credit limit.